dromotherm/sandbox/tensorflow/installOnRPI.md

 ```
 sudo apt-get install python3-h5py
 ```
-Anyway, the above command is installing version 3.1.0 which is not suitable on a RPI.
+Anyway, the above command installs version 3.1.0 which is not suitable on a RPI.

 When opening a h5 model :
 ```